Board of Supervisors approve ordinance banning Kratom, synthetic opioids in Lafayette County - The Oxford Eagle

 Similar to the city’s ordinance, the East is asking the Supervisors to forgo the usual 30-day waiting period before a new ordinance goes into effect.
 If there is a health or safety risk to the public, the Supervisors or Board of Aldermen can vote to have ordinances immediately go into effect.
 East also said they will give businesses in the county time to remove the products from their stores before enforcing penalties.

-Once the enforcement begins, any one found in violation of selling the products will be found guilty of a misdemeanor and could be fined up to $1,000 and potentially sentenced to up to six months in jail.
+Once the enforcement begins, anyone found in violation of selling the products will be found guilty of a misdemeanor and could be fined up to $1,000 and potentially sentenced to up to six months in jail.

 With the products becoming available in the county, Fauver said they have seen kratom involved in incidents throughout Lafayette County three or four times in the last couple months.